-Students in the BALS, MALS, MPS, and DLS programs are required to maintain active registration in all Spring and Fall semesters to make academic progress toward degree-completion.
+Students in the undergraduate certificate, BALS, graduate certificate, MALS, MPS, and DLS programs are required to maintain active registration in all Spring and Fall semesters to make academic progress toward degree-completion.
 Executive MPS students are expected to be registered in Fall, Spring and Summer semesters.
 Students who cannot register for any reason must request a formal Leave of Absence (please see policy below) to prevent being withdrawn from the University with the notice "Withdrawn for failure to register" placed on their official transcripts.